Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Parameter fitting with direct numerical simulations

 Edge deletion for the topological kinetic equations at any fixed time $t$ is governed by a Poisson process with rate $\beta(t) N(t)$, where $N(t)$ is the total number of grains at time $t$.
 If we assume that $\beta(t) \equiv \beta_{\mathrm{PD}} $ is constant, then we call the resulting particle system a \textbf{population-driven edge deletion (PD) model.} We can fit $\beta_{\mathrm{PD}}$ by comparing $\beta_{\mathrm{PD}} N(t)$ against edge deletion rates in experimental data.

 We may also consider a \textbf{removal-driven edge deletion (RD) model} motivated by Fradkov's model \cite{Fradkov1,Fradkov2}, which imposes that the total number of edge deletions is proportional to the total number of grain deletions.
 To derive such an expression of $\beta(t)$, we begin with an an explicit estimate for the total number $N(t)$.
-This estimate assumes a linear coarsening rate $\alpha>0$ so that for a system with total area $A$, the average grain size $\langle A_t\rangle$ at time $t$ takes the form \be \langle A_t\rangle =\frac{ A}{N(0)}+ \alpha t. \ee This assumption, although not rigorously shown, is quite accurate in practice.
+This estimate assumes a linear coarsening rate $\alpha>0$ so that for a system with total area $A$, the average grain size $\langle A_t\rangle$ at time $t$ takes the form

+This assumption, although not rigorously shown, is quite accurate in practice.
 Indeed, a linear regression on the coarsening rate for the level set data gives a Pearson correlation coefficient $R>.999$.
 With this assumption, the total number is

 If $S_{\mathrm{RD}}(t)$ denotes the total number of edge deletions under the RD model up to time $t$, then

 The quantity $\beta_\mathrm{RD}$ may be found by fitting against level set data.
 On the other hand, for the PD model, the total amount of edge deletion is